TonyDuran/kata/HackTheBox/Bizness.md

 My takeaway from this challenge is I learned how one might find the salted password written.
 I plan to take that code and turn it into a utility.
 Might be useful in the future.

 As always, thank you to the write-ups/PoCs listed.
 I couldn't have done it without you.
-Overtime, I hope to stay up-to-date solving boxes before there are write-ups.
+Over time, I hope to stay up-to-date solving boxes before there are write-ups.